ishikabansal04/ishikabansal04/README.md

 ## This is Ishika Bansal, SWE intern at Microsoft' 2021.

-I am pursuing B.Tech in Computer Science Engineering , currently in my final year.
+I am pursuing B.Tech in Computer Science Engineering , currently in my final year in IGDTUW.
 I am an active open source contributor and a Tech enthusiast.
 I have been selected for Flipkart Girls Wanna Code Program 2021 and also for Microsoft Codess Program 2020.

 <!--
 **ishikabansal04/ishikabansal04** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.